SowTag/getignore/README.md

 Small, simple utility to download [GitHub's .gitignore templates](https://github.com/github/gitignore) to the current directory.

 **NOTE:** This is a quick utility I wrote to solve a slight annoyance I was regularly facing.
 It's definitely NOT production ready and should be seen just as a simple developer utility.
 Lots of `panic()`s that shouldn't be used in production!
+This is a developer tool where fail-fast was considered acceptable behavior.

 * [Usage](#usage)
 * [Running on Docker](#running-on-docker)